-There is a printed form for the change correction of address name.
+There is a printed form for the change correction of address/name.
 A copy of the same is available online on the university websites under Student Zone.
 In case there is any correction or change in your address, you are directed to make use of that form addressed to the Registrar, Student Registration Division (through concerned Regional Director).
 You are advised not to write letters to any other officer in the University in this regard.
 Normally, it takes four to six weeks to effect the change.
 Therefore, you are advised to make your own arrangements to redirect the mail to the changed address during this period.

-Change of Study Centre
+Change of Learner Support Centre

-A student is required to opt for only such study centres which are activated for the programme.
+BAFPC programms is not activated at all LSCs of IGNOU.
+A learner is required to opt for only such LSC which is activated for the programme.
 As far as possible the university will allot the study centre opted for by the student.
-However, the university may change the study centre at its convenience without concurrence of the student at any time.
+However, the university may change the LSC at its convenience without concurrence of the student at any time.

-For the purpose of change of Study Centre, you have to send a request to the Director of your Regional Centre.
+For the purpose of change of LSC, you have to send a request to the Director of your Regional Centre.
 A copy of the same may be sent to the Student Evaluation Division at the headquarters.

 Counselling facilities for a programme may not be available at all the Centres.
 Therefore, you are advised to make sure that counselling facilities are available for the programme you have chosen, at the new Centre opted for.
-As far as possible the request for change of Study Centre is considered favourably.
-However, the allotment of a new Study Centre is subject to availability of seats for the programme at the new Centre asked for.
+As far as possible the request for change of LSC is considered favourably.
+However, the allotment of a new LSC is subject to availability of the programme at the new Centre asked for.
+For BAFPC, change in LSC must be refrained, until it is utmost required.
+Also, BAFPC is delivered through selected LSCs across India.